We are using an older model of the AyrMesh Bridge radio in this example, but the instructions apply to all models.

 The AyrMesh Bridge uses two radios: one, the Bridge Gateway, is attached to your network, and the second, the Bridge Remote, is attached to the device(s) you are connecting to your network.
-Each of them has a series of lights on the back:
+Each of them has a series of lights on the back or side:

 First is the power light (green) - this should always be on